 The credit bureau generally has 30 days after receiving your dispute to investigate and verify information with the furnisher.
 The credit bureau must also report the results back to you within five days of completing its investigation.

 If you dispute the error with the information furnisher, that company must also report the results of its investigation to you.
-It also typically have 30 days to investigate.
+It also typically has 30 days to investigate.
 But if the furnisher stands by the accuracy of the information it reported, it won’t update or remove the error.